IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

 web-app-79499c4b99-dv2hs    2/2     Running   0          3d23h
 ```

-Now display the details for the pod in YAML format and search for the term 'serviceAccount':
+Now display the details for the pod in YAML format and search for the term `serviceAccount`:

 ```sh
 kubectl get pod articles-xxxxxxxxxx-yyyyy -o json | grep serviceAccount